rspect2014/retro-fever/README.md

 It is possible to build the demos in the `demo` directory by follow the instructions in the `README.md` files within each of the demo sub directories you want to test out.

+## License

+Copyright © 2017 RetroSpect

+Distributed under the Eclipse Public License either version 1.0 or any later version.